-Meany Lodge – a tiny little mountainside lodge that offers access to around 60 acres of family friendly skiing.
+Meany Lodge – a tiny little mountainside lodge that offers access to around 60 acres of family-friendly skiing.
 Meany is meant as a getaway as much as it is a ski area.
 Sure you can strap on the skis or board and have some fun, but it’s more about isolating yourself in the mountains for a day or two.

 Hurricane Ridge – This might be the coolest resort in Washington simply because it is so unique.
 The only ski resort on the Olympic Peninsula and one of only two ski areas with a working lift within a US National Park, Hurricane Ridge is a special place.
-A limited number of runs and challenging to reach (the road to Hurricane Ridge is prone to avalanches), if you have an opportunity to ski this resort, do it.
+A limited number of runs and is challenging to reach (the road to Hurricane Ridge is prone to avalanches), if you have an opportunity to ski this resort, do it.

 Leavenworth Ski Hill – Leavenworth is often regarded as Washington’s little Bavaria and this tiny ski area provides those staying in town with a quick and historical experience on Leavenworth’s slopes.
-But, it’s not exactly a ski resort and is more of a half day experience than a ski adventure.
+But, it’s not exactly a ski resort and is more of a half-day experience than a ski adventure.

-Badger Mountain – One of Washington’s volunteer run ski areas, Badger Mountain is a small and community minded ski hill.
+Badger Mountain – One of Washington’s volunteer-run ski areas, Badger Mountain is a small and community-minded ski hill.
 Since 1939, Badger has been powered by community involvement and provides an intimate and non-challenging ski experience.

 Echo Valley/Lake Chelan – Lake Chelan is one of Washington’s most beautiful regions.
-The Echo Valley Ski Area is another of Washington’s volunteer run non-profit ski areas.
-It’s not exactly the shooting site for the newest K2 movie, but its 70 acres are designed to provide families with a day of fun and stress free mountain time.
+The Echo Valley Ski Area is another of Washington’s volunteer-run non-profit ski areas.
+It’s not exactly the shooting site for the newest K2 movie, but its 70 acres are designed to provide families with a day of fun and stress-free mountain time.

 Mt.
 Baker – A destination for both Washington and Canadian skiers, Mt.
 Baker sits just below the international border between Washington and British Columbia.
-It provides fantastic north Cascades skiing with steep slopes, diverse terrain and exceptional annual snowfall of more than 630 inches.
+It provides fantastic north Cascades skiing with steep slopes, diverse terrain, and exceptional annual snowfall of more than 630 inches.

 Mt.
 Spokane – For both Washington and Idaho skiers Mt.
 Spokane is a formidable option for a day on the mountain.
 1,500 acres of skiing and good annual snowfall, Mt.
 Spokane gives skiers and snowboarders a remote yet full-service mountain resort.

 Bluewood – Down in the southeast corner of Washington, bordering on the Umatilla National Forest, Bluewood is a small ski area with decently steep slopes and little crowding issues due to its distance from major metro areas.
-It’s sort of a mountain oasis – decent skiing, mountain isolation and enough runs for a diverse day of action.
+It’s sort of a mountain oasis – decent skiing, mountain isolation and enough trails for a diverse day of action.

-White Pass – It’s a medium sized resort, around 1,500 acres, and has quality day lodging with food and beverage.
+White Pass – It’s a medium-sized resort, around 1,500 acres, and has quality day lodging with food and beverage.
 White Pass also has a village lodge for overnight stays just across from the resort itself.
 And, it has quality skiing.
 What more can you ask for?

 Other Downhill Options in Washington

-Aside from the 17 resorts listed above, Washington also has some heli skiing and cat skiing options to traverse the swatch of backcountry terrain that the mountain wonderland state has to offer.
+Aside from the 17 resorts listed above, Washington also has some heli-skiing and cat-skiing options to traverse the swatch of backcountry terrain that the mountain wonderland state has to offer.
 The most popular outlets offering these kinds of packages are North Cascade Heli Skiing and Cascade Powder Guides.

-The North Cascades are truly one of North America’s best kept secrets and if you have the guts to explore backcountry options, there’s no better place to do it (except perhaps Alaska).
+The North Cascades are truly one of North America’s best-kept secrets and if you have the guts to explore backcountry options, there’s no better place to do it (except perhaps Alaska).

 Seattle is a major city, and resorts within driving distance of Seattle definitely experience capacity issues during winter months and holidays but the resorts within driving distance are high quality.
 Beyond Seattle, Washington has remote and hard-to-reach resorts with extremely good terrain but little crowding.